Skip to content

 - Escort the actors to and from set.

 - At lunch make sure everyone signs the Meal Sign-In Sheet.

 - Make periodic announcements on time remaining on lunch.

 - Make sure lunch does not exceed one hour.

 End of day:

-- Make sure 2nd AC, Script Supe, and Sound Mixer meet at end of day to verify reports.
-Collect all reports.
+- Make sure 2nd AC, Script Supe, and Sound Mixer meet at end of day to verify their reports.
+Have them give you all reports.